 Network configuration testing: Testing your mobile application compatibility in different network configurations (TDMA, GSM) and standards (2G, 3G, 4G).

-Performance testing helps you test your application reaction and constancy under the specific workload.
+Performance testing helps you test your application’s reaction and constancy under a specific workload.

 Performance testing attributes

 - Load Testing: Done to check the application’s behavior under normal and extreme loads.